• modelunitednationsoftallinn@gmail.com

 • The official parliamentary language of MUNOT shall be English – It is very important (especially for the involvement of the whole Committee) that all delegates stick to the official language

-• The Chair and the members of the forum are to be addressed only in third person singular
+• The Chair and the members of the committee are to be addressed only in third person singular

-• Each delegate shall refer to themselves in third person singular or first person plural (when speaking on behalf of their delegation)
+• Each delegate shall refer to themselves only in third person singular or first person plural, when speaking on behalf of their delegation.

 • The delegates always rise in order to speak and remain standing while speaking and receiving answers

-• There will be no dialogue on the floor
+• There will be no open dialogue on the floor.

 Dress Code

-• Male Delegates are to be suitably dressed, wearing long trousers and a jacket, shirt, tie, and suitable shoes.
-Bowties are forbidden.
+Male delegates are to be suitably dressed, wearing long trousers, a jacket, shirt, tie and suitable shoes.
+Bowties and sneakers are forbidden.

-• Female Delegates are to wear a trouser suit or coat and skirt.
+Female delegates are to wear a formal trouser suit, a dress or coat and skirt.
 Skirts should not end higher than one palm over the knees and shirts must have an appropriate neckline.
+Sneakers are forbidden

 Who is who?